noris-network/cuegen/README.md

 is removed in favour for cue [native embedding][cue-embed].
 Right now sops encrypted files need to be named like `<filename>.sops.<ext>` for formats supported by sops, otherwise like `<filename>.<ext>.sops`.
-They will be temporarily decrypted to files named like `<filename>.<ext>`, and removed again after Yaml output was generated.
+They will be temporarily decrypted to files named like `<filename>.<ext>`, and removed again after Yaml output was generated [(usage example)][eg-embed].

-    cue export -e objects --out yaml | yq '.[] | split_doc'

-All releases will be backwards compatible to current `cuegen` behaviour, at least until release 1.0.0.
+All future releases at least until release 1.0.0 will be backwards compatible to current non-experimental `cuegen` behaviour.

 ## Changelog